 Here in Onondaga County, litter, rain, our water system and Onondaga Lake are all connected.
-The small choices you make throughout our community have a much larger impact than you might imagine.
+The small choices you make throughout our community can go a long way.

 Like more than 750 other communities across the country, Onondaga County operates on a combined sewer system.
 While there are advantages to this type of system, there are challenges as well.

 When it rains, litter on the street is washed down storm drains and into the water system.

 In times of heavy rain, our 2,300 miles of sewers and water treatment plant are overwhelmed.